forgerlil/node-crash-course/README.md

 Changes:

-1. The first route was setup on index.js, with some basic information about the process.
+1. A middleware was added to our simple GET endpoint.